-It is well known that the more tissue resected in an amputation, the higher the metabolic cost of walking.
+It is well known that if more tissue is resected in a lower extremity amputation, the metabolic cost of walking is greater.
 For example, the energy requirements for walking with a transfemoral prosthesis are significantly higher than walking with a transtibial prosthesis.
-Why, then, would a surgeon perform a below-the-knee amputation for a mangled tibia fracture at the level of the distal tibia?
-Also, why might it be the case that a trans-metatarsal (partial foot) amputation has greater energy costs than a trans-tibial amputation?
+Nonetheless, a surgeon addressing an irreparable distal tibia fracture (an injury close to the ankle) might nonetheless perform a below-the-knee amputation (at the proximal tibia).
+Why is it reasonable to remove more bone?

 In general, the metabolic cost of walking is inversely proportional to the length of the remaining limb.
-That is to say a longer residual limb carries a lower metabolic cost.
-Therefore, a surgeon would prefer to perform an amputation at the most distal level possible.
+That is to say, a longer residual limb carries a lower metabolic cost.
+Given that, a surgeon would–all things equal– prefer to perform an amputation at the most distal level possible.

-If the stump is too short, there is a loss of leverage and the knee will lack power; also, a flexion contracture might develop.
+If the residual limb is too short, there is a loss of leverage and the knee will lack power; also, a significant flexion contracture might develop.

-Ensuring there is an adequate amount of soft tissue to create the padding at the end of the residual limb at the time of the amputation is also important to reduce the risk of skin breakdown and development of wounds.
+Ensuring there is an adequate amount of soft tissue padding at the end of the residual limb will reduce the risk of skin breakdown with prosthetic use.

 Additional Points to Consider

 In the US, approximately 80% of amputations are for vascular disease.
-This diagnosis affects wound healing and rehabilitation potential and therefore the level of amputation for vascular disease may not follow the outline here.
+For vascular disease, the level of amputation is determined by where blood flow is present or not, and in turn an area’s potential for wound healing.
+Thus the level of amputation for vascular disease may not follow the outline above.

 Energy Expenditure of Walking with Prostheses: Comparison of Three Amputation Levels https://doi.org/10.3109/03093640903433928